-Selenium 4 introduces a new powerful API which grants access to Chrome DevTools directly from your automated tests!
+Selenium 4 introduces a new powerful API that grants access to Chrome DevTools directly from your automated tests!
 This is done via the Chrome DevTools Protocol (or CDP for short) which is essentially a set of tools that enables you to access and control Chromium-based browsers.

 You may know Chrome DevTools as the place where you inspect elements to find their locators.
 But there are lots of other domains here as well such as Network, Performance, and Security.
 There’s also a bunch of commands and sensors available.